 – Senate and Governor races were likely stolen in 2010.

-- No media discussion of massive documented evidence of Election Fraud,
+– Corporate Media never reports on documented evidence of Election Fraud,

 But they talk about voter suppression as if it is the only problem that needs to be addressed.

 Demographic trends based on bogus, adjusted NEP crosstabs which all understate the Democratic vote.